polygl0ts/writeups/tuctf18/Colonel Mustard's Simple Signin/README.md

 The website is just a login page.
 When trying inputs we notices that it is weak to SQL injection.

-So we input `' or '1' = '1` in both the user and password textfield. (this SQL injection works in the password textfiled)
+So we input `' or '1' = '1` in both the user and password textfield. (this SQL injection works in the password textfield)

 We are redirected to the page with the flag: